 As educational options continue to change and mold themselves to fit with this current decade, online degree programs continue to be more sought after both by first-time college students as well as by those who want to return to college to prepare for second careers.
 Although online degrees were once only available for a few tiny sectors, they have now opened up remarkably with nearly any major program being found online at one university or another.
-Colleges and universities are working with their students to create learning opportunities at home as well as to open up preceptorship programs to give students the hands-on skills that they would usually learn through on-campus programs.
+Top online colleges and universities are working with their students to create learning opportunities at home as well as to open up preceptorship programs to give students the hands-on skills that they would usually learn through on-campus programs.

 Online degree majors have many benefits especially for individuals who are trying to save money or who need to fit their college classes into unusual parts of their days.
 This style of learning has made it just as easy for those living in rural settings to get great college educations as it is for those living in bustling metropolises.
 Classes can often be accessed at any time during the day, work can be turned in online and students do not have to pay for on-campus housing.